cropcrusaders/Windy-plugin-heat-units/README.md

 1. Get API key from https://api.windy.com/keys
 2. Add `WINDY_API_KEY` to your GitHub repository secrets
-3. Push to main branch - GitHub Actions will automatically build and deploy
+3. Push to the `main` branch.
+The GitHub Actions workflow automatically builds the plugin, packages it as `windy-plugin-heat-units.tar`, and uploads it over a secure HTTPS connection.

 ## Usage